 - Engaging: all relationships start with engagement.
-The trainer should talk to the clients and understand their own perspectives in a way that is without judgement being passed.
+The trainer should talk to the clients and understand their own perspectives in a way that is without judgment being passed.

 - Focusing: the process of engaging will lead the client to express areas that they would like to have the focus put on.
-This brings about the need to focus on some goal that the client wants.
+This brings about the need to focus on the client’s goal.
 You can elaborate on how you may help with the attainment of that goal.

 - Evoking: After focusing on the particular changes, the trainer should elicit the client’s motivations for change.
-Evoking is the prompting of the client to voice their own opinion or argument for change, and it is the heart of the idea of motivational interviewing.
+Evoking prompts the client to voice their opinion or argument for change, and it is the heart of the idea of motivational interviewing.

-- Planning: during the process of planning, the client and the trainer should work together on how they wish to execute the change that is desired.
-Trainers will talk clients through their goals, find the resources needed for the achievement of the goals, and then set up ways for the personal trainer to redirect the conversation back to change talk.
+- Planning: during the planning process, the client and the trainer should work together on how they wish to execute the desired change.
+Trainers will talk clients through their goals, find the resources needed to achieve them, and then set up ways for the personal trainer to redirect the conversation back to change talk.

 This is the third stage of the client and trainer relationship.
-The planning stage is going to consist of the four stages of setting goals, generating and discussing alternatives, formulating a plan, and evaluating the exercise program.
+The planning stage will consist of the four stages of setting goals, generating and discussing alternatives, formulating a plan, and evaluating the exercise program.

-This is an important part of the planning stage and important for the continuation of behavior change.
+This is an important part of the planning stage and for continuing behavior change.
 We need to ensure that the goals that we set are the most effective they can possibly be.

 A few considerations that we should take into account are things like:

-- Avoid setting goals that are negative.
-Clients should not focus on goals like not missing workout, but instead the positive aspect should be looked at over the negative.
+- Avoid setting negative goals.
+Clients should not focus on goals like not missing workouts, but instead the positive aspect should be looked at over the negative.

-- We should set goals that are short, long term, process, and performance goals.
+- We should set short goals, long term, process, and performance goals.
 So here, the focus is on varying the types of goals, and not getting repetitive and monotonous with our goal setting.

 - We should include the client in the goal setting process.
-This works to make the goals more personal and also likely to be stuck through with.
+This makes the goals more personal and likely to be stuck through with.

-- Revisit the goals on a regular basis.
-The goals should be looked and revisited to keep them relevant and in the mind of the client.
+- Revisit the goals regularly.
+The goals should be reviewed and revisited to keep them relevant and in the client’s mind.